-This year students have used some of the latest analytical equipment at the University of Leicester.
+Students often get to use some of the latest analytical equipment at the University of Leicester.

 They also attended study days and practical workshops in a university laboratory setting.

 At Dixie we teach the AQA specification A Level Chemistry.
 We are able to co-teach the AS and A Level course.